 This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area.
+Employee received zero (0) points in this area and contends that "this hurts" as he was named Coach of the Year for Track and Field, Washington Redskins Coach of the Week, and many other honors that he receives while at Ballou that is "too many to include..."
 Per Title 5, DCMR §1503.2, this category and Employee's performance "significant relevant contributions, accomplishments, or performance (emphasis added).
-Again, Employee has failed to provide credible evidence that would bolster a score in this area.
+Employee did not explain the relevance of his sports accomplishments to his performance as a business teacher.
+Neither did he provide any documentation.